-Data were unavailable to definitively identify toxic mechanisms of cerium-induced nasal and bronchial metaplasia and hyperplasia.
-In a review of lanthanide toxicity, Haley (1991) proposed that rare earth metals, including cerium, may exert toxicity both from innate chemical characteristics as well as pulmonary dust burden.
-A suggested mechanism explaining both inflammatory and fibrogenic responses involves the activation of PAMs following dust overload.
+Haley (1991) proposed that rare earth metals, including cerium, may exert toxicity both from innate chemical characteristics as well as pulmonary dust burden.
+A suggested mechanism explaining both inflammatory and fibrogenic responses involves the activation of PAMs following particle overload.
 Tissue-destructive release products of activated PAMs include acid hydrolases, elastases, collagenases, and several reactive oxidant species (Haley, 1991).
 Additionally, the release of fibroblast growth factor and fibronectin may stimulate the proliferation of fibroblasts, and PAMs may release neutrophil attractant factors (Haley, 1991).
 The subsequently enlisted neutrophils can release several oxidants and proteases that are known to result in connective tissue damage, possibly stimulating fibrogenesis (Hunninghake et al., 1984).
-Although BRL (1994) did not collect data on macrophage activation or the release of chemokines, the significant increase in mature neutrophils in rats exposed to high levels of cerium observed in this study is consistent with stimulation of neutrophils by PAMs.
-The exposure-related increase in pigment accumulation and lymphoid hyperplasia in lymph nodes draining the lungs (i.e., bronchial and mediastinal lymph nodes) and the absence of significant effects in pancreatic and mandibular lymph nodes further supports the role of pulmonary macrophages.
+Although BRL (1994) did not collect data on macrophage activation or the release of chemokines, the significant increase in mature neutrophils in rats exposed to high levels of cerium oxide observed in this study is consistent with stimulation of neutrophils by PAMs.
+The exposure-related increase in pigment accumulation and lymphoid hyperplasia in lymph nodes draining the lungs (i.e., bronchial and mediastinal lymph nodes) observed in the BRL (1994) study and the absence of significant effects in pancreatic and mandibular lymph nodes further supports the role of pulmonary macrophages.

-The immobilization of PAMs by excessive cerium dust loads, as hypothesized by Morrow (1992, 1988), results in macrophages carrying a heavy cerium load to lose the ability to move either toward the mucociliary escalator system, for subsequent clearance to the gut, or to the lymphoid vasculature.
+The immobilization of PAMs by excessive cerium dust loads, as hypothesized by Morrow (1992, 1988), results in macrophages carrying a heavy cerium oxide load to lose the ability to move either toward the mucociliary escalator system, for subsequent clearance to the gut, or to the lymphoid vasculature.
 A dense tissue population of activated, yet immobile, macrophages may serve to induce significant cell damage by effectively increasing the concentration of inflammatory cytokines and fibrogenic growth factors within the pulmonary epithelium.
-Reduction in the ability to clear insoluble cerium from the lung spaces due to macrophage immobilization is consistent with reports of extracellular presence of pigment in mid- and high-dose rats relative to low-dose animals (BRL, 1994).
+Reduction in the ability to clear insoluble cerium oxide from the lung spaces due to macrophage immobilization is consistent with reports of extracellular presence of pigment in mid- and high-dose rats relative to low-dose animals (BRL, 1994).
 The presence of inflammatory cytokines and growth factors was not examined.